-Taking time to learn about families of children with disabilities can go a long way toward increasing their trust and ability to help the investigation.
+Take time to learn about families and caregivers of children with disabilities.
+It can go a long way toward increasing their trust and ability to help the investigation.

 Parents of children with disabilities said they wish law enforcement staff and child advocates would directly tell them: